 2. Wear sunscreen with a minimum of SPF 30 under the eyes to prevent skin weakening caused by sun damage.

 4. Apply plain cool teabags over closed eyes.
-Don’t use herbal teabags, because most aren't as effective.
+Don’t use herbal teabags, because the tannins in black tea are the active ingredient.

 5. Apply cool cucumber slices over closed eyes for 15 minutes.